 1 1/2 cups fresh raspberries (6 oz.), rinsed and drained

-1. Butter and flour 9-inch square baking pan.
+1. Butter and flour a 9-inch square baking pan.

-3. In large bowl, with mixer on medium-high speed, beat 1/2 cup butter and sugar until fluffy.
+3. In a large bowl, with a mixer on medium-high speed, beat 1/2 cup butter and the sugar until fluffy.
 Add eggs and vanilla and beat until well blended.
 Stir in melted chocolate.

 4. In another bowl, mix 1 1/2 cups flour, baking soda, and salt.
 Add flour mixture and milk to butter mixture, stir to combine, then beat until well blended.
 Scrape batter into prepared pan and spread level.

-6. Run thin knife between cake and pan sides and invert onto board to release.
+6. Run a thin knife between cake and pan sides and invert onto a board to release.
 Cut cake into 1- to 1 1/2-inch cubes.
-Layer third of cubes in the bottom of a 3- to 3 1/2-quart trifle bowl or other straight-sided glass bowl.
+Layer a third of the cubes in the bottom of a 3- to 3 1/2-quart trifle bowl or other straight-sided glass bowl.
 Drizzle 1/4 cup liqueur evenly over cake.
-Spoon third of Caramel Pastry Cream over cake and spread level.
+Spoon a third of the Caramel Pastry Cream over cake and spread level.
 Repeat to make two more layers each of cake, liqueur, and pastry cream, ending with pastry cream.
 Cover and chill at least 2 hours or up to 1 day.

 7. Finely chop remaining 1 ounce chocolate or scrape into curls.
 Arrange raspberries on trifle and sprinkle chocolate evenly over berries.
 Scoop onto dessert plates to serve.

 Adaptation: Use a good chocolate cake mix.
 You can also substitute caramel syrup for the caramelized sugar in the pastry cream.
 Fast and easy.
 I serve this trifle in a glass bowl with straight sides.
 Trifles should be seen and admired, as well as taste good.